IQSS/dataverse/doc/sphinx-guides/source/admin/harvestserver.rst

   ``parentId:NNN``

   where NNN is the database id of the Dataverse collection object (consult the Dataverse table of the SQL database used by the application to verify the database id).

+  Note that this query does **not** provide datasets that are linked into the specified Dataverse collection.

+- A query to create a set to include the datasets from a specific Dataverse collection including datasets that have been deposited into other Dataverse collections but linked into the specified Dataverse collection:

+  ``subtreePaths:"/NNN"``

+  where NNN is the database id of the Dataverse collection object (consult the Dataverse table of the SQL database used by the application to verify the database id).

 - A query to find all the dataset by a certain author: